munificent/ui-as-code/in-progress/optional-semicolons.md

 one, and it's an error.
 Place one on any of the other lines where they aren't required, and it's an error.

-The fact that it's an error to omit them in some places and an error to have them in the opposite places shows how needless they are.
-The language *already knows* what you mean, which is why it's able to report those errors.
+The fact that it's an *error* to omit them shows how needless they are in many places.
+The language *already knows* the statement has ended, which is why it's able to tell you you forget the semicolon at exactly that point.
+The semicolons tell it nothing it doesn't already know.

 ### Language commitment